About Dr. John Oakes

-John is the author of eight books.
+John is the author of eleven books.
 The first (1999) is “Is There a God?
-Questions of Science and the Bible,” This book is designed to answer many of the questions raised by modern scientific discovery.
-As the title suggests, the book covers both the evidence for God from science and the scientific questions raised by the Bible.
+Questions of Science and the Bible,” As the title suggests, the book covers both the evidence for God from science and the scientific questions raised by the Bible.
 His second book (2000) is “Daniel, Prophet to the Nations.”
 This is an exposition of Daniel which combines a discussion of the practical applications of the book with a detailed analysis of the prophetic content in Daniel.
 His third book (2001) is “Reasons for Belief: A Handbook of Christian Evidences.”
 This is a general Christian evidences book designed to encourage the faith of believers and to help create faith in non-believers.
 His fourth book (2005) is “From Shadow to Reality.”
 This book explores the numerous prefigures, foreshadows, types and antitypes in the Old Testament which bear witness to the life and ministry of Jesus Christ, as revealed in the New Testament.
-His most recent book is titled “That You May Believe.”
-It is co-written with David Eastman.
-The book is on the miracles of Jesus, focusing the apologetic aspects of Jesus’ miracles, as well as the theological and practical implications of the wonders and signs worked by Jesus.
-The sixth, “Apologetic Questions and Unapologetic Answers” (2011) is a summary of the hundreds of questions and answers received at EFC, along with a number of essays on various apologetics topics.
-The Christian Story: Finding the Church in Church History Volume I (2012) covers the first 430 years of the history of Christianity, focusing in on how we can lean how to “do” church in light of the experiences of the early church.
-Most recently, John published Mormonism: What Do the Evidence and the Testimony Say?
-(2012).
-This book looks at Mormonism from the perspective of the typical Mormon testimony, asking if this testimony is valid.
-John has also published a number of CDs on Islam, Spiritual Gifts, The Book of Daniel, The Problem of Pain and Suffering and others.

 John’s interest in Christian evidences sprang naturally from his being a scientist.
-He began teaching on the subject almost as soon as he was converted.
-John Clayton’s speaking was a great inspiration for him.
-Having a dual PhD in chemistry and physics, and having taught for 28 years has made him uniquely qualified to deal with areas of science and the Bible.
-Besides science, John is very interested in history, both church history and history in general.
+John Clayton’s ministry was a great inspiration for him.
+Having a dual PhD in chemistry and physics, and having taught for 30+ years has made him uniquely qualified to deal with areas of science and the Bible.
+Besides science, John is very interested in church history and history in general.
 He is also interested in philosophy and studies in the Christian Worldview.
 He has taught a number of classes on the Christian Worldview, Christian Theology and related topics.

-John teaches classes to adult groups, campus, singles and teens.
-Subjects he teaches classes on include: God, Science and the Bible; History, Archaeology and the Bible; Messianic Prophecies; Daniel, Prophet to the Nations; From Shadow to Reality; How We Got the Bible; Jesus: Man, Myth or Messiah?; The Bible, From God or Man?: The Problem of Pain and Suffering; Church History; Old Testament Survey; The Book of Hebrews; The Resurrection; Christian World View; World Religions; Induction, Deduction and Revelation: Knowing God’s Will; Mormonism; Jehovah’s Witness; History of Baptism: Into Christ; and Eldership: Qualities or Qualifications? and many more.
+John has taught adults, campus, singles and teens for more than 170 churches, in more than 75 countries and at 50 universities.
+Subjects he teaches include: God, Science and the Bible; History, Archaeology and the Bible; Daniel, Prophet to the Nations; From Shadow to Reality; How We Got the Bible; Revelation, Ezekiel, Post-Exile Prophets, Luke, John, Evidence for Jesus; The Problem of Pain and Suffering; Church History; Old Testament Survey; Hebrews; Christian World View; World Religions; Baptism: Into Christ; and many more.

-As far as other interests are concerned, between serving the church in San Diego, his work as a scientist, teaching, and the role he plays as a husband and a father, to say nothing of his being an author, John is not left with a lot of free time.
-When he does have a bit of spare time he likes to run, get involved in sports and work in the garden.
+As far as other interests are concerned, between serving as an appointed teacher for the church in San Diego, his role as a professor, and as a husband and a father, to say nothing of his being an author, John is not left with a lot of free time.
+When he does have a bit of spare time he likes to run and work in the garden.